A pancake (or hotcake, griddlecake, or flapjack) is a flat cake, commonly thin and has a circular shape.

 Typically, the hiroshimayaki has similar ingredients with the okonomiyaki; however, its preparation is quite different than its Okinawan cousin dish.

-While the okonomiyaki’s ingredients are mixed together with a flour-based batter, the hiroshimayaki is built upon many layers of ingredients like thin slices of pork, yakisoba noodles, and fried eggs.
+While the okonomiyaki’s ingredients are mixed together with a flour-based batter, the hiroshimayaki is built upon many layers of ingredients.

 Much like its Osaka analog, the hiroshimayaki also has powdered seaweed, bonito flakes, mayonnaise, and okonomiyaki sauce as its toppings.